 So What Do I Do Now?

 The best course of action (and here is the plug for my services) is to meet with a Mortgage Professional to go over your options.
 We can discuss your current rate, potential switches and the various options that will work the best for your long-term financial planning.
-Please do feel free to contact me, Mark Mitchell – London’s Mortgage Agent, Call or Text, at 519-860-2102.
+Please do feel free to contact me, Mark Mitchell – London’s Mortgage Broker, Call or Text, at 519-860-2102.